signalfx/signalfx-agent/deployments/k8s/README.md

 resources that you can start from to deploy the agent in a serverless K8s environment.

+## Windows
+If you are deploying to a mixed Windows/Linux Kubernetes cluster, see [Windows](./helm/signalfx-agent#windows) in the Helm chart README.

 ## Development

 These resources can be refreshed from the Helm chart by using the